-- Develop the ability to handle archaeological data accurately, to think logically, and to make precise arguments based on evidence.
+- Develop the ability to handle archaeological data accurately, think logically, and make precise arguments based on evidence.

 - Learn to employ archaeological data in their exegesis and exposition of the Bible.

 - Develop the necessary skills and knowledge for entrance into an M.A. program in Anthropology, Archaeology, or Biblical Archaeology.